lucapalamenti/GeographyApp/README.md

 - In click (disappear) gamemode, when you get a region that there are multiple of (meaning there are at least 2 parents) disable the regions with the same name that you've already clicked on
 - Sort Maps by different filters
 - Interactive map (type a name and all counties with name show up), option for similar sounding names with different spellings
+- Change storage of map_primary_color from a string to 3 integer values for R, G, and B

 ### Added
 - Input box flashes a color depending on correctness of input